Naetw/inctf-framework/docs/setup-and-run-a-contest.md

    testing.
 3. After setting up and testing Docker distribution and PORTUS as required, configure Docker distribution to send notifications to the gameserver whenever an operation is performed.
-An example for configuration is specified below:
+An example configuration is specified below:

    ```
     - name: Gameserver